metaopt/torchopt/docs/source/distributed/distributed.rst

 Recap: Autograd mechanics in single-process training
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-In single-process training, the autograd engine will automatically track the operations on forward pass and compute the gradients on backward pass.
+In single-process training, the autograd engine will automatically track the operations on the forward pass and compute the gradients on the backward pass.
-For each operation, if the input tensors has ``requires_grad=True`` set, the output tensor will have a ``grad_fn`` attribute to trace the computation graph.
+For each operation, if the input tensors have ``requires_grad=True`` set, the output tensor will have a ``grad_fn`` attribute to trace the computation graph.
-On backward pass, the autograd engine will traverse the computation graph from the output tensors to the input tensors and compute the gradients for each operation.
+On the backward pass, the autograd engine will traverse the computation graph from the output tensors to the input tensors and compute the gradients for each operation.

 The |torch.autograd.grad|_ function will compute the gradients of the given ``outputs`` with respect to the given ``inputs``.